-Application materials (application form, transcripts, provisional certificate) for summer and fall admission must be filed with the Graduate Office by February 1st and by November 1st for the spring Semester.
+Application materials (application form, transcripts, provisional certificate) for summer and fall admission must be filed with the Graduate Office by February 1st for the fall semester and by November 1st for the spring semester.

 Decisions on admission to the program are made based on all of the following information plus the admissions committee's judgement about the applicant's potential for success in the profession.
 Admission is competitive and meeting the minimum admission's criteria does not guarantee acceptance.